MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/service-principal-certificate.md

 ## Retrieve certificate from Key Vault

-For certificate stored in Key Vault, retrieve the certificate with its private key with [az keyvault secret show](/cli/azure/keyvault/secret#az-keyvault-secret-show) and convert it to a PEM file.
+For a certificate stored in Key Vault, retrieve the certificate with its private key with [az keyvault secret show](/cli/azure/keyvault/secret#az-keyvault-secret-show) and convert it to a PEM file.
 In the Key Vault, the name of the certificate's secret is the same as the certificate name.

 ```azurecli-interactive
 az keyvault secret download --file /path/to/cert.pfx --vault-name VaultName --name CertName --encoding base64